akulakov/doc-vote/README.md

 # DocVote
-doc system with voting and comments
+DocVote is a documentation system with voting and comments.

 DocVote is a documentation system that allows voting and comments to be applied to each node (usually a paragraph or a snippet of code).
 The system stores each node as a database entry